Kourtney Kardashian Fans Claim Her Kids Are In Danger In Latest Bathing Suit Photos

 In the photos, Kourt is seen sporting a one-piece, black swimsuit, that flaunts her lean legs and ample cleavage, as well as a sun hat, and dark sunglasses.

-Meanwhile, her children load onto the boat rocking their summer ensembles, such as t-shirts and shorts for the boys, and a blue dress for daughter Penelope.
+Meanwhile, her children load onto the boat rocking their summer ensembles, such as T-shirts and shorts for the boys, and a blue dress for daughter Penelope.

 However, the photos in the post are of the group getting on the boat, and not actually riding around the ocean, meaning Kourtney could have put her kids in life vests before the boat began to move around the water.